-The Bank Activate command is issued by holding \overline{CAS} and \overline{WE} high with \overline{CS} and \overline{RAS} low at the rising edge of the clock.
-The bank addresses of BA0 - BA2 are used to select the desired bank.
-The row addresses A0 through A13 are used to determine which row to activate in the selected bank for x8 organised components.
-For x16 components, row addresses A0 through A12 have to be applied.
+The Bank Activate command is issued by holding CAS and WE high with CS and RAS low at the rising edge of the clock.
+The bank addresses of BA0-BA2 are used to select the desired bank.
+The row addresses A0 through A13 are used to determine which row to activate in the selected bank.
 The Bank Activate command must be applied before any Read or Write operation can be executed.
 Immediately after the bank active command, the DDR2 SDRAM can accept a read or write command (with or without Auto-Precharge) on the following clock cycle.
 If a R/W command is issued to a bank that has not satisfied the tRCDmin specification, then additive latency must be programmed into the device to delay the R/W command which is internally issued to the device.
 The additive latency value must be chosen to assure tRCDmin is satisfied.
 Additive latencies of 0,1,2,3,4,5 and 6 are supported.

-Once a bank has been activated, it must be precharged before another Bank Activate command can be applied to the same bank.
-The bank active and precharge times are defined as tRAS and tRP respectively.
+Once a bank has been activated it must be precharged before another Bank Activate command can be applied to the same bank.
+The bank active and precharge times are defined as tRAS and tRP, respectively.
 The minimum time interval between successive Bank Activate commands to the same bank is determined (tRC).
-The minimum time interval between Bank Active commands, to any other bank, is the Bank A to Bank B delay time (tRRD).
+The minimum time interval between Bank Active commands, to any other bank, is the Bank A to Bank B delaytime (tRRD).